- Utilize 24/7 heart rate to accurately track calorie burn, resting heart rate & heart rate zones during workouts

 - Track all day activity, including steps, distance, hourly activity, active minutes and calories burned.
 The Fitbit inspire band is made of a flexible, durable elastomer material similar to that used in many sport watches, and fastens with a peg and loop

-- Automatically track sleep, plus due to the heart rate feature, get more insights into your light, deep & REM sleep stages
+- Automatically track sleep plus due to the heart rate feature and get more insights into your light & deep sleep stages

 - Automatically and conveniently record workouts like walks, swimming & bike rides in a snap with smart track.
 Stores heart rate data at 1 second intervals during exercise tracking and at 5 second intervals all other times

 With so many years in the game, Fitbit have gained enough experience and got what it takes to take the fitness world by storm.
 They know what their customers expect from them and give them precisely that.
 They offer specific products to specific target groups, meaning in between their wide-ranging products, there’s something for everyone.
 The various Fitbit devices have an overlap in features, meaning there’s no perfect Fitbit activity tracker.
 Recently, they re-tooled their entire line up of lower end fitness trackers.
 On 6th March, 2019, Fitbit quietly launched 4 new devices that took the market by surprise on – Versa Lite, Ace 2, Inspire and Inspire HR.
 Besides being swimproof, each of the 4 devices featured advanced screen personalization options and new accessory lineup.
 According to their website, Fitbit intends the fitness trackers to provide friendly advice and serious motivation to cultivate healthy habits that will help users reach their weight and fitness goals.